 India’s Green Revolution 2.0 is here in the form of agritech that is transforming the country’s agriculture industry.
 The digitization of our agriculture is already underway.
 Three significant changes have enabled agri-tech players in the ecosystem:

 Agritech does not merely imply using a mobile app to facilitate the trading of agricultural commodities.
 A true agritech company builds an entire tech-driven ecosystem from ‘soil to sale’.

 The potential for infusing technology in agriculture is enormous and feeding on this are a huge number of startups (around 600-700) dominating the Indian agritech ecosystem.

 According to a Ken Research report, the Indian agritech market is expected to grow at a CAGR of 32% from FY20 to FY25, with Karnataka, Maharashtra, and Delhi-NCR leading the charge in the country.

-Big Agri companies are also in the race and are trying to develop their own apps and software platforms.
-According to an Inc42 report, among all the sub-sectors in agritech, the market linkage has the highest potential to reach USD 12 billion by 2025.
+Big agri companies are also in the race, and are trying to develop their own apps and software platforms.
+According to an Inc42 report, among all the sub-sectors in agritech, market linkage has the highest potential to reach USD 12 billion by 2025.

 The time has come for India’s agritech ecosystem to evolve to the next level, and WayCool is leading this change from the front.